 Nominating Committee Chair

 Bob is the owner and President of Colloredo & Associates (www.colloredomarketing.com) in Knoxville, Tennessee.
 HIs full-service marketing and advertising agency was founded in 2006 and works in a variety of industries including retail, medical, industrial, and transportation.
 Bob consults with clients to help develop innovative strategies that, many times, fall outside the norm of traditional marketing.
 He believes it is his ability to recognize and build toward his clients’ vision is that allows him and his company to be the success that it is today.
 Bob received his Bachelors in Communications from the University of Tennessee and has called Knoxville his home since 1987.
 In his free time, he coaches football and basketball and volunteers for St. Jude Children’s Research Hospital where he is a former patient and cancer survivor.
 Bob, his wife Laura, daughter Olivia and son Graham live in Hardin Valley.
-Bob joined the Knox County Rescue Board of Directors in 2016 and currently serves on the Board Selection Committee.
+Bob joined the Knox County Rescue Board of Directors in 2016 and currently serves as Nominating Committee Chair.